DiemBang/notes-assignment/README.md

 - Register and log in to your account.
 - Create, view, edit, and delete documents.
-- Utilize the WYSIWYG TinyMCE editor for rich text formatting.
+- Utilize the WYSIWYG TinyMCE editor for text formatting.
 - Manage documents efficiently with a user-friendly interface.

 ## Limitations